The Constant Liberal

 Pierre Trudeau, Organized Labour, and the Canadian Social Democratic Left

+Trudeau’s legacy is still divisive.
+Most scholars portray Trudeau’s ties to unions and the Cooperative Commonwealth Federation as either evidence of communist affinities or as being at the root of his reputation as the champion of a progressive, modern Canada.
 The Constant Liberal traces the charismatic politician’s relationship with left and labour movements throughout his career.
-Trudeau worked with leftists in the 1950s to oppose right-wing Quebec premier Maurice Duplessis, but against them as prime minister when workers and progressives were seen as obstacles to higher corporate profit margins.
+Trudeau worked with leftists in the 1950s to oppose right-wing Quebec premier Maurice Duplessis but against them as prime minister when workers and progressives were seen as obstacles to higher corporate profit margins.

 While numerous biographies have noted the impact of Trudeau’s engagement with the left on his intellectual and political development, this comprehensive analysis is the first to showcase the interplay between liberalism and democratic socialism that defined his world view – and shaped his effective use of power.
-The Constant Liberal suggests that Trudeau’s leftist activity was not so much a call for social democracy as a warning to fellow liberals that a lack of reformism could undermine liberal-capitalist social relations.
+The Constant Liberal suggests that Trudeau’s leftist activity was not so much a call for social democracy as a warning to fellow liberals that lack of reform could undermine liberal-capitalist social relations.

 Historians, political scientists, and political historians are the primary audience for this book, but it will also find readers among scholars of political economy, economics, industrial relations, and Canadian studies.
 It will appeal broadly to those interested in the life and thinking of Pierre Elliott Trudeau, the Canadian social democratic left, and liberalism/neo-liberalism.